 With the growing emphasis on content in terms of driving SEO juice, the importance of keeping an active blog to get your keywords ranked in Google and other search engines are more important than ever.

 If you can figure out which keywords you’re most likely to rank for and those that are most relevant to your website, you can focus some of your blog articles on these topics and this will affect your results in the long run.

-The most important thing when it comes to blogging for SEO purposes is quite simply to write unique, engaging content related to your products and general line of business.
+The most important thing when it comes to blogging for SEO purposes is quite simple to write unique, engaging content related to your products and a general line of business.